 Like love, antique engagement rings never go out of style.
 Countless lovers have exchanged fede, claddagh, gimmel and toi et moi rings.
 They can be the perfect way to express your feelings for your partner and make both your hearts beat a little faster.

 Clasped hands are a sweet way to show that two lives have been joined.
 The fede ring has two clasped right hands to symbolize friendship, or the bonds of marriage.
-Fede (pronounced fey-dey) is Italian for “trust” and these antique engagement rings had their beginnings during the days of the Roman Empire.
-They became so popular that they were worn through 18th century Europe.
+Fede (pronounced fey-dey) is Italian for “trust” and is an antique engagement ring style that has its beginnings dating back to the days of the Roman Empire.
+It became so popular that Fede rings were worn through 18th century Europe.